boyvinall/observability-demo/README.md

 - [ ] Add github actions for linting and other validation
 - [ ] Improve docs – use mkdocs and github pages to provide a rich description of all the capabilities, with screenshots and stuff .. maybe use [snippets](https://facelessuser.github.io/pymdown-extensions/extensions/snippets/)
 - [ ] Improve [CLI](./cmd/boomer-cli/main.go)
+- [ ] Show usage of influxdb as an event logger, including grafana data links

 Maybe: